Ricciardi Lab

 Impacts of zebra mussel invasion on native freshwater mussels in a Quebec lake.

-With collaborators from the Quebec Ministère des Forêts, de la Faune et des Parcs, I am investigating the impacts of zebra mussel (Dreissena polymorpha) invasion on native unionid mussels in Lake Memphrémagog, southeastern Québec, where the zebra mussel has been spreading in recent years.
-For my MSc research, I am primarily interested in the role of biofouling by zebra mussels on unionids in Memphrémagog in population collapse, and whether these events are predictable.
-This lake allows me to study the effects of zebra mussels under relatively low calcium concentrations (<20mg/L), which can limit zebra mussel abundance, and compare these effects to those documented in calcium-rich environments.
-The results will be used to develop enhanced risk assessment tools for predicting zebra mussel impacts on native biodiversity.
+With collaborators from the Quebec Ministère des Forêts, de la Faune et des Parcs, I investigated the impacts of zebra mussel (Dreissena polymorpha) invasion on native unionid mussels in Lake Memphrémagog, southeastern Québec.
+For my MSc research, I examined the role of biofouling by zebra mussels on unionids in Memphrémagog in population collapse, and whether these events are predictable.
+This lake allowed me to study the effects of zebra mussels under relatively low calcium concentrations (<20mg/L), which can limit zebra mussel abundance, and compare these effects to those documented in calcium-rich environments.
+The results can be used to develop enhanced risk assessment tools for predicting zebra mussel impacts on native biodiversity.
+After having completed my MSc, I am now lab manager for the Ricciardi Lab.